MichaelDrogalis/avro-explain/README.md

 }
 ```

+`explain` will return a `io.mdrogalis.avroexplain.Explanation` object, which has a handful of getter methods to construct a better error message:

+- reason: a type of problem encountered
+- root cause: a longer description of the problem
+- sub schema: the most specific part of your Avro schema that is mismatched with your data
+- schema path: a list of keys to navigate into your schema and produce the sub schema
+- sub data: the most specific part of your data that is mismatched with your schema
+- data path: a list of keys to navigate into your data and produce the sub data

+For example, printing out context for the above error, we see:

 ```
 Reason: missing-union-hint
 Root cause: your schema included a union, but your data didn't include a required hint for its concrete type.
 This StackOverflow thread describes how to provide the type hint: https://stackoverflow.com/q/27485580